nastazya/Basic-classification-on-toy-datasets/README.md

 # class8_homework
-Loading multiple datasets from scikit-learn, visualizing them and performing basic classification tasks
+Loading multiple datasets from scikit-learn, visualizing them and performing PCA and basic classification algorithms:
+- KNeighbors
+- GaussianNB
+- SVC

 ## Instructions for running analyse.py using Docker
 **1) Copy to local repository:**